swisspost/design-system/packages/components/src/components/post-accordion/readme.md

 ### `toggle(id: string) => Promise<void>`

-Toggles the `post-collapsible` children with the given id.
+Toggles the `post-accordion-item` with the given id.

 #### Parameters